-At its most basic, omni-channel is the logical follow-up to multi-channel marketing.
+At their most basic, omni-channel campaigns are the logical follow-up to multi-channel marketing.
 But the difference between the two is distinct: Multi-channel marketing is focused on the sale.
 Omni-channel marketing campaigns focus on the customer.
 Knowing and understanding the difference between them is critical to the successful implementation of an omni-channel marketing effort.
 It means the end of ‘sales silos’, and instead focuses on the overall customer experience.

 The Evolution of Omni-Channel Marketing Campaigns:

 “An omni-channel approach puts the customer, not corporate silos, at the center of its strategy,” noted Stacy Schwartz.
 Stacy is a digital marketing expert and adjunct professor at Rutgers Business School.
 “It acknowledges that mobile and social have enabled customers to not only quickly switch between channels, but actually use channels simultaneously.”

 But what does an omni-channel experience actually look like?
 John Bowden, Senior VP of Customer Care at Time Warner Cable, explains: